omeraksoy1/COMP491/README.md

 Newly added features:

-1) Improved recording page and reduced whitespace by enlarging the spectrogram.
+1) Filled up account page to include some statistics on the user.
-2) The app now supports mp3 and m4a for sharing external files.
+2) Added a Credits button to the account page.
-3) Fixed bugs and removed redundant code from the recording page.
+3) Minor UI improvements

 Previously added features:
 1) Sound recording.